paolodellorti/Node.js-Project/README.md

 <br>

-Ok, you've got the app folder with all the files we need.
+Ok, you've got the app folder with all the files you need.
 Inside the *config* folder, open *config.json* and put your MySQL credentials
 ```
 {